-Pravin U. Dugel, MD, is Executive Vice President and Chief Strategy and Business Officer.
+Pravin U. Dugel, MD, is President.
 Dr. Dugel was previously Managing Partner, Retinal Consultants of Arizona and the Retinal Research Institute; Clinical Professor, USC Eye Institute, Keck School of Medicine, University of Southern California; and Founding Member, Spectra Eye Institute in Sun City, Arizona.
 Dr. Dugel has authored more than 200 papers, 35 book chapters, and has been invited to lecture at several marquis medical meetings and to serve as a visiting professor at universities worldwide, including in Japan, India, China, Malaysia, Egypt, the United Kingdom, France, Germany, Austria, Italy, Poland, Denmark, Norway, Czechoslovakia, Canada, and Australia.
 He is on the editorial board of several major medical journals.
 Dr. Dugel is internationally recognized as a major clinical researcher and has been a principal investigator in over 100 multicenter clinical trials.
 His research and educational contributions earned him the prestigious Senior Honor Award from the American Academy of Ophthalmology (AAO).
 He has been elected and previously served as the Retina Subspecialty Day Board Chairman for the American Academy of Ophthalmology Annual Meeting, as a member of the board of directors of the largest retina society in the United States, the American Society of Retina Specialists (ASRS), and the largest retina society in Europe, EURETINA.

 Dr. Dugel is a member of the board of directors and current Chair of Orbis International’s Medical Advisory Board/Medical Strategic Committee.
 Orbis International is a non-profit organization focused on ophthalmology training and education in the developing world.
 With Orbis, Dr. Dugel travels to developing countries to teach surgical techniques to local ophthalmologists and provide free surgery for those suffering from preventable blindness.